-Genomics technologies allow researchers to decode or count specific DNA and RNA molecules to find differences that exist between normal and diseased cells.
-As cancer is a genetic disease caused by mutations that are either inherited or acquired during life, genomics technologies are extremely powerful tools for discovering mutations in genes implicated in cancer.
+Genomic technologies allow researchers to decode or count specific DNA and RNA molecules to find differences that exist between normal and diseased cells.
+As cancer is a genetic disease caused by mutations that are either inherited or acquired during life, genomic technologies are extremely powerful tools for discovering mutations in genes implicated in cancer.

 These discoveries are being translated into new diagnostic and prognostic tests, and are used to predict whether an individual will respond to a specific therapy.
 Such applications are enabling a more personalised treatment of cancer that increases patient survival and reduces the toxicity of cancer treatment on normal cells and tissues.

-The Molecular Genomics Core at Peter Mac operates three major platforms: Illumina Sequencing, NanoString nCounter and QX200 Droplet Digital PCR.
+The Molecular Genomics Core operates two major platforms: Illumina Sequencing and NanoString nCounter.